sn0rkmaiden/take_same_path/README.md

 ## :rocket: How to use?

-You can buiid the app using source code in Android Studio or Visual Studio code.
+You can build the app using source code in Android Studio or Visual Studio code.

 ## :mag: Demo